 Yes, you can choose to use any token as your native token.

 You can use EVM or any other VM of your choosing.
-Currently, besides the EVM and AvalancheVM, we also have SpacesVm (key/value storage), BlobVM (binary storage), TimestampVM (a minimum viable VM), and others are in development.
+Currently, besides the EVM and AvalancheVM, we also have SpacesVm (key/value storage), BlobVM (binary storage), TimestampVM (a minimum viable VM), and others that are in development.

 How do Subnets drive the value of AVAX?